oddbird/oddsite/content/2017/06/09/susy-spread.rst

 In most systems,
 including the new CSS Grids,
 all spans are ``narrow`` –
-meaning they only span intermedite gutters.
+meaning they only span intermediate gutters.

 .. image:: /static/images/blog/2017/spread/span-narrow.jpg
    :alt: spread: narrow